zextras/carbonio-mailbox/README.md

 Following guide provides two different ways to run Carbonio Mailbox locally for Development:

 ### 1. Mailbox with in-memory databases
-Simply run `com.zextras.mailbox.SampleLocalMailbox` main class in store module.
+Run `com.zextras.mailbox.SampleLocalMailbox` main class in store module, test directory.
 This will start a Mailbox with in-memory LDAP and an HSQLDB database.

 ### 2. Full Carbonio Mailbox